ruyisbaros/rest_api_task/README.md

 ### 1. Clone repo

 ```
-$ git clone https://github.com/ruyisbaros/rest_api_task.git (On the terminal paste this code in which folder you want to clone the api and press enter)
+$ git clone https://github.com/ruyisbaros/rest_api_task.git (On the terminal open the folder which you want to clone the repository and then paste this code, press enter)
 $ cd rest_api_task (You will be in the relevant folder after )
 $code .
-(VSC will open)
+(VSC will open.
+Be sure that you are in relevant folder)
 ```
+### 2. Get API KEY
+- https://www.last.fm/api/account/create visit this website and get your API key

-### 2. Run Backend
+### 3. Run Backend

 ```
-# On the VSC open 'new terminal' with clicking 'terminal' segment.
+# Now your cloned repo opened with VSC.
+On the VSC open 'new terminal' with clicking 'terminal' segment.
+# You should get an API key from last.fm and you should determine a port number for your backend server.
+Then you should go client/package.json and reset port number for proxy which you determined to backend server. "proxy":"http://localhost:(Your port number)".
+Anyway, just for this repo let's go shorter way:)
+# In the server folder create a .env file.
+And paste these API_KEY=bd273a033e22d435d6b05d64aa86d2ec
+PORT=4000
 $ cd server
 $ npm install
 $ npm start
 ```

-### 3. Run Frontend
+### 4. Run Frontend

 ```
 # open new terminal or better duplicate your terminal